 Usually a three or four year course – also known as a bachelor's, undergraduate or first degree.
 These are dynamic academic environments with lectures and seminars, usually made up of different modules adding up to the full degree.
 You might get to choose some of the modules you take, so you'll be able to study the parts of your subject you're most interested in.

-- Want work experience too?
-Do a sandwich course and work for one year in the industry your subject is based on.
+- Work experience?
+Do a sandwich course and work for a year in the industry your subject is based on.

 - What next?
-After you graduate you'll be closer to a career you want, or you could move on to postgraduate study.
+After you graduate you'll be closer to a career, or you can move on to postgraduate study.